NNPDF/nnpdf/doc/sphinx/source/contributing/rules.rst

 Our policy for LLM generated contributions is similar to that of the `Debian project <https://lwn.net/Articles/1091231/>`_ and can be summarized as:

 * The committer is solely responsible for the content of the commit.
-This includes not only the quality of the code, legibility and future maintainability but also that attribution is given when attribution is due (be careful with licenses!)
+This includes not only the quality of the code, legibility and future maintainability but also that attribution is given when attribution is due.
+Be careful with licenses and remember to add references and citations when needed!

 * The committer must be the **human**, not the model.
 This is important, we are an academic project where developers come and go as they finish their projects, so it is important to know **who** actually introduced the changes.